Skip to main content

 Route generation shows an unclear technical error.

 Do not retry at scale.
-Capture warehouse, merchant, order count, product limit, bin count, route method, and timestamp.
+Capture warehouse, workspace, order count, product limit, bin count, route method, and timestamp.

 Route actions are hidden or missing.